zus2/PyTrain/README.md

 Full documentation to follow, for now see in programme comments.

+Comments welcome, particularly the asynchronous functionality - "await" should be "listen" no? await implies that the thread blocks -

+Tl;Dr - I prefer nocase variable naming ( globals / constants etc excepted ?

-Comments welcome, particularly the asynchronous functionality - this is my first time using Python also .. ( I have a C/perl/php web history )
+This is my first time using Python also .. ( I have a C/Perl/PHP web/unix history )

+I still prefer nocase variables like $myname ... sorry !

+I blame the shells/unix: chmod , rmdir , pwd , wc ..

+Cannot get used to friend_1 over friend1